Pseudoceros dimidiatus

 Pseudoceros dimidiatus, the divided flatworm or tiger flatworm, is a species of flatworm in the genus Pseudoceros, belonging to the family Pseudocerotidae.

 Description

 Pseudoceros dimidiatus grows to be up to 8 cm.
-The body is elongated and oval, with a velvety dorsal surface, a grey-black ventral side and quite short pseudo tentacles formed by folds of the anterior margin.
+The body is elongated and oval, with a velvety dorsal surface, a grey-black ventral side and a black body with an orange marginal band and two yellow median stripes that vary from narrow to extremely wide, usually separated by a narrow black median line.

-All divided flatworms have a black body with an orange margin.
-Common characters are also two wide longitudinal yellow-greenish stripes usually separated by a narrow black median line.
-However, this species of Pseudoceros is highly variable in colour and in pattern, in terms of the arrangement and width of the various transverse stripes and of the width of the longitudinal stripes.
-It can take at least three different types of liveries, all with the same colours, which threaten its being inedible.
+However, this species of Pseudoceros is highly variable in color and in pattern, in terms of the arrangement and width of the various transverse stripes and of the width of the longitudinal stripes.
+It can take at least three different types of liveries, all with the same colors, which threaten its being inedible.
 It has bilateral symmetry.

-The bright and contrasting colors serve as a warning for predators to not eat this inedible species.
+The bright and contrasting colours serve as a warning for predators to not eat this species.
 These flatworms feed exclusively on colonial ascidians.
 They are also cold blooded.